McGranahan History, Family Crest & Coats of Arms

 - Sarah McGranahan, aged 21, who landed in America from Donegal, in 1906

-- Kate McGranahan, aged 21, who emigrated to the United States from Donegal, Ireland, in 1907
+- Kate McGranahan, aged 21, who immigrated to the United States from Donegal, Ireland, in 1907

-- Bessie McGranahan, aged 21, who emigrated to the United States from Ballerena, Ireland, in 1910
+- Bessie McGranahan, aged 21, who immigrated to the United States from Ballerena, Ireland, in 1910

 - James McGranahan, aged 38, who landed in America, in 1920